zitianqin/Messenger-Bot/README.md

     - Type `npm run start:pm2`.
     - Similar to Manager Mode but uses [PM2](https://pm2.keymetrics.io/) to manage processes.

+## Building

+Run `npm run build` to move everything from the `src` directory to the `dist` directory.
+Make sure you are not requiring files outside of your `src` directory when coding.

 ## Bots Using This Template

 A list of Discord bots using this template.